malteklingenberg/AD-sex-bias/README.md

+## Image IDs
+To ensure reproducibility, we provide a full list of the ADNI Image UIDs of our dataset splits in the file `imageuids.csv`.
+The file contains a column `SPLIT` ranging from 0 to 9, and a column `DATASET`, which has the values `train`, `val`, and `test` for each of the ten splits.
+The subject ID, group, sex, age, and visit code are also given for ease of use.

 ## Attributions

 The code written for this study is based on and uses code created by Moritz Böhle, Fabian Eitel, Martin Weygandt, and Kerstin Ritter for their paper "Layer-wise relevance propagation for explaining deep neural network decisions in MRI-based Alzheimer’s disease classification" (https://doi.org/10.3389/fnagi.2019.00194, https://github.com/moboehle/Pytorch-LRP).
 If you use code from this repository, please cite both their paper and ours.